juremaj/track2p/README.md

 # Outputs

-All the outputs of the script will be saved in a `track2p` folder created within the `track_ops.save_path` directory specified by the user in the Jupyter notebook.
+All the outputs of the script will be saved in a `track2p` folder created within the `track_ops.save_path` directory specified by the user when running the algorithm.
+For an introduction on how to use the outputs for further downstream analysis we provide a useful demo notebook `demo_t2p_outlput.ipynb` in the root of this repository.

 ## Matches